platformsh/legacy-cli/README.md

   list                                      Lists commands
-  login                                     Log in to Platform.sh logout                                    Log out of Platform.sh web                                       Open the Platform.sh Web UI activity activity:list (activities)                Get the most recent activities for an environment
+  login                                     Log in to Platform.sh logout                                    Log out of Platform.sh self-update (up)                          Update the CLI to the latest version web                                       Open the Platform.sh Web UI activity activity:list (activities)                Get the most recent activities for an environment